AhMeraj/AhMeraj/README.md

 💼   Machine Learning Engineer

-💼   Course Instructor for Python Basic Programming Course
+💼   Course Instructor for Python Basic Programming Course at MERI Programmers

-💼   Course Instructor for Machine Learning Course
+💼   Course Instructor for Machine Learning Course at MERI Programmers

 🌱   Learning more about Deep Learning,NLP and Artificial Intelligence.